Song I-han

 Song Byeong-hwa (Korean: 송병화; born August 11, 1994), known professionally as Song I-han (송이한), is a South Korean singer-songwriter.
 He competed in the blind audition program Blind Musician in 2018 and won the competition, immediately releasing his debut single "Reason".
 At the end of 2020, he released a special single entitled "I Will Be Your Shining Star" amidst the global COVID-19 pandemic.
 The ballad rose in prominence and was nicknamed "wedding song icon" upon the launch of a contest in which three soon-to-be-married couples would be selected for a free performance by Song at their wedding.
 Song received two award nominations at the 36th Golden Disc Awards.

 Early life

 Song I-han was born Song Byeong-hwa in Bucheon, South Korea, on August 11, 1994.
 In his youth, he focused on becoming an architect.
 He visited a noraebang to sing with his friends for the first time in high school, whom expressed surprise at his vocal abilities.
 Song began to study music in his first year to become a vocal trainer.
 He registered at an applied music hagwon's hobby class before taking the entrance exam for the professional department, which he failed.
 Song began his mandatory military service at age 20 and further developed his singing skills.
 Upon completing his duty, he worked various part-time jobs to invest in his music career.
-His father was ill between one to two years before dying in 2017.
+His father was ill between one and two years before dying in 2017.